Salted Rum Caramel Sauce

 Closing Thoughts

-If you've been intimated by homemade caramel sauce before, please give this a try!
-This is such a special treat during the fall and over the holidays.
-There's really nothing like the first taste of this sweet and salty caramel while it's still warm.
-Pure magic!
+If you've been intimidated by homemade caramel sauce before, I hope you'll give this recipe a try.
+It's such a special treat during the fall and over the holidays.
+There's really nothing like the sweet/salty magic of caramel.

 Share It!